jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_backend_federation_add.md

 ### Spotlight license
 The Spotlight license applied to the Configuration server is applied to the federation.
 For more information, see the Configuration server on the  [Configure Operations][enterprise_backend_federation_cfgops] page.

+## SSR historical data process while making a federation

+### The historical data is in the SSR database currently in use.

+### The historical data is not in the SSR database currently in use

 {% include links.html %}